-Welcome to the Cancer Research UK Formulation Unit within the Strathclyde Institute of Pharmacy and Biomedical Sciences at the University of Strathclyde.
-The Unit was initially established in 1983 based on experience in the manufacture of small volume injectable products, established clean room facilities and a pharmaceutical science research portfolio.
+Welcome to the Cancer Research UK Formulation Unit within Strathclyde Institute of Pharmacy and Biomedical Sciences at the University of Strathclyde.
+The Unit was established within the Department of Pharmaceutical Sciences in 1983.
+This initiative was based on the Department's experience in the manufacture of small volume injectable products, its established clean room facilities and pharmaceutical science research portfolio.

 This unique move was designed to provide Cancer Research UK (previously Cancer Research Campaign) with facilities to formulate and manufacture experimental anti-cancer drugs for initial clinical trials in patients.
-Current facilities date from 2003 and this move permitted the Unit to meet the challenges of the future, both in scientific and regulatory terms.
+In 2008 new facilities within the Strathclyde Institute for Pharmacy and Biomedical Sciences were licensed by the Medicines and Healthcare products Regulatory Agency (MHRA) to manufacture and import investigational medicinal products for human use in accordance European Union with Clinical Trial Regulations.